-3/19 Update from the Session and Virus Response Team
+3/19 Update from the Elders and the Virus Response Team

 Dear Providence family & friends,